ops-vince/-Vinceops-cloud-/Month 2/ screenshots/README.md

 ## 11. Root and `www` Certificate Coverage

-The certificate configuration was expanded to cover both:
+The initial certificate configuration was reviewed and expanded to cover both public hostnames:

 ```text
 vinceops.site
 www.vinceops.site
 ```

-This corrected the initial hostname-coverage limitation.
+This corrected the initial hostname-coverage limitation and prevented certificate-name mismatch errors when using the `www` address.

 [View full-size evidence](./11-certificate-expanded-root-and-www.png)